ryanpf/linux_rocksmith/guides/setup/deck-native.md

 (Based on [BWagener](https://github.com/BWagener)'s original version)

 Not tested.
-Can someone owning a Steam Deck try this and correct it?
-(Open an issue with details or do a pull request.)
+Can someone owning a Steam Deck try this and correct it? (in [#60](https://github.com/theNizo/linux_rocksmith/issues/60), open an issue with details, or pull request your desired changes.)

 ## Table of contents